Interview Query

 The CASE WHEN statement in the query adds a conditional bonus to total compensation by job type based on their job title.

-• Premium Sales: Any sales that are over $2000, or any sales in the “East” region regardless of the amount, are considered premium.
-These sales receive a higher commission.
+• Premium Sales: Any sales that are over or equal to $2000, or any sales in the “East” region regardless of the amount, except during July, are considered premium.
+These sales get a higher commission.

-• Standard Sales: Any sales between $1000 and $2000, except those in the “East” region, are considered standard.
-They receive a standard commission.
+• Standard Sales: Any sales below $2000, except those in the “East” region, are considered standard, except in July.
+They get a standard commission.

-• Promotional Sales: Sales made in the “West” region or during the promotional period (June to July), regardless of the amount, are considered promotional and are eligible for special discounts or offers in future transactions.
+• Promotional Sales: All sales made in the promotional period (July), regardless of the amount and region, are considered promotional and are eligible for special discounts or offers in future transactions.

 The company wants a report that sums these amounts by region to help with financial planning and bonus allocations.